What is Dental Sedation?

 - The possibility of longer procedures

 Take full advantage of the sedative dentistry used by the best dentist in Glendale, at Smile Makeover of LA.
 Inhaled, oral or IV sedation can be used for different situations and different patient ages.
 All of those dental sedation methods will make your visit to the dentist less stressful and the dental procedure can last longer.
-As a result, you will have less dental visits for the same dental treatment.
+As a result, you will have fewer dental visits for the same dental treatment.
 Call us at 1-818-578-2324 to schedule a complimentary consultation today.